 Alternate format and adaptive software/technology

 Students who require adaptive technology should already have it on their personal computers.
-Students may require alternate format of the exam to be able to utilize their software outside of Canvas or Proctorio.
+Students may require an alternate format of the exam to be able to utilize their software outside of Canvas or Proctorio.

-Traditional take home exams
+Traditional take-home exams

 Exams using Proctorio or Canvas Lockdown Browser

-For accessibility and accommodation reasons we recommend staying away from exam invigilation programs that don’t allow for the use of assistive technology and/or create linear exams in which students are not able to review their work.
+For accessibility and accommodation reasons we recommend staying away from exam invigilation programs that don’t allow for the use of assistive technology and/or creating linear exams in which students are not able to review their work.
 If you are planning to use this type of proctoring program you may need to provide an alternative to students for whom these platforms are not accessible.

 What happens if exam accommodations are not met?

 All efforts are being made to provide exam accommodations to students in the online environment.
 However, there may be times when the accommodations and/or technology do not work out and result in a failure to provide accommodations.
 Below are some guidelines for students and faculty to follow and options to consider when this unfortunate and unintended situation occurs.